Training tools for developing great people skills.

 "After reading a case study together or independently, you can have your participants write a different ending to the case study.
 For example, if you read a story about a woman who improved her communication skills after attending a workshop (just like the one your students might be in), have them write what would happen if she didn't attend the workshop.
 Have them write what would happen if she was engaged/not engaged.
 Ask them to consider what is going on in the woman's life that might impact her ability to communicate appropriately or efficiently during the time of training.
 Writing a different outcome prompts participants to consider the whole story and not just the parts that are presented to them." – TrainingCourseMaterial

 For an interesting case study of your own, you can ask your trainees to read a situation and convey how they would act in that situation before implementing the training in the first place.
 Then, progress through the training modules.
 When finished, ask the trainee to revisit, see how accurate their behavior is to the goal, and ask them what changes, if any, they would make.

 Turn a Case Study into an Immersive Simulation

 Once again, studies show that the best training is training produced in the form of an immersive simulation.

 You can then use the realities of the investigation to enforce consequences in the simulated disaster.
 For example, say you're training employees to handle a chemical spill in a warehouse.
-Proper procedures indicate specific actions to take.
-Perhaps one employee is caught unconscious in the chemical spill; does anyone go in after them?
-Do they do so unprepared?
+The established procedures outline specific actions to be taken.
+Within the simulation, introduce a scenario where one employee is found unconscious within the chemical spill.
+This introduces a critical decision point: will someone attempt a rescue, and if so, will they do so without proper preparation?
 You can then remove this individual from the training scenario because their actions led to them being incapacitated.